LorenzE/author_fix/README.md

 The commane above:

 - Finds all files with ending .h .cpp and .pro in . folder, excluding the ./include folder
 - For all found files executes git log and extracts unique authors from the output.
-Please note that the complete history of the file will be processed, including renamings etc. Also, adds file name after each git log result.
+Please note that the complete history of the file will be processed, including renamings etc. If this is not wanted just remove the --follow flag in the above command.
+Also, adds file name after each git log result.
 - Writes result to file